mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 Both of these properties must be satisfied even against compromised DS and AS.

-#### Membership Changes [Benjamin]
+#### Membership Changes

 MLS aims to provide agreement on group membership.
-That is, all group members should agree on the list of current group members, up to delayed messages.
+That is, all group Members have agreed on the list of current group members.

-Some applications may wish to allow the AS to add or remove members from the group; others may wish to require authorisation from a current group member.
-Regardless, it should be impossible to add or remove a group member without informing all other members.
+Some applications may wish to enforce ACLs to limit addition or removal of group members, to privileged users.
+Others may wish to require authorisation from the current group members or a subset of it.

-Members who are removed from a group should enjoy no special privileges: compromise of a removed group member should not affect the security of messages sent after their removal.

-#### Device Additions and Removals [Benjamin]
+Regardless, MLS does not allow addition or removal of group members without informing all other members.

-Once a member is part of a group, the set of devices controlled by the member should only be altered by an authorized member of the group.
+Once a Member is part of a group, the set of devices controlled by the member should only be altered by an authorized member of the group.
-This authorization could depend on the application: some applications might want to allow certain other members of the group to add or remove devices on behalf of another member, while other applications might want a more strict policy and allow only the owner of the devices to add or remove them.
+This authorization could depend on the application: some applications might want to allow certain other members of the group to add or remove devices on behalf of another member, while other applications might want a more strict policy and allow only the owner of the devices to add or remove them at the potential cost of weaker PCS guarantees.

-No matter the case, anyone outside of the group must not be able to add devices under a member.
-For example, if an outside adversary could add a device to a member, then it could eavesdrop on the communication (at least until the member who is being spoofed audits its list of devices and reports this attack).
-[TODO: what about removal?]
+Members who are removed from a group do not enjoy special privileges: compromise of a removed group member will not affect the security of messages sent after their removal.

 [TODO: do we want to hide the number of devices per user in MLS?  it's listed as P2 in the spreadsheet, but is somewhat related to this property and membership changes.]

-#### Repudiability and Unlinkability

-In messaging systems, authentication is a very important part of the design especially in strong adversarial environnements.
-This requires MLS to provide message repudiability and unlinkability properties.
-These guarantee that only Members of the group are able to verify that a message has been sent by a specific Member but will not allow an external entity having access to all history and keys to link a message to a specific client, or by extension Member, (Repudiability) and doesn't allow an external entity to link a specific Member to a set of specific messages in the conversation (Unlinkability).
-(Note that MLS is specifically careful about the case where a Member of the group is leaking the messages and keys in that scenario.)

 #### Security of Attachments